Impact of GST on Agriculture Sector in India

 • Waste to energy plants or devices

-• Solar lantern and solar lamp
+• Solar lanterns and solar lamp

 • Power-driven pumps which are primarily used for handling water, such as submersible pumps, centrifugal pumps (horizontal and vertical), deep tube-well turbine pumps, axial flow and mixed flow vertical pumps and so on.